micheledellipaoli/TyrePressureDetection/README.md

     ````terminal
     C:\Users\Michele Delli Paoli\Desktop\TyrePressureDetection>node logger.js
     [*] Waiting for messages.
 To exit press CTRL+C
-    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 2418-Mon Dec 05 2022 18:59:21 GMT+0000 (UTC)'
+    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 30-Mon Dec 05 2022 18:59:21 GMT+0000 (UTC)'
-    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 1479-Mon Dec 05 2022 18:59:26 GMT+0000 (UTC)'
+    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 26-Mon Dec 05 2022 18:59:24 GMT+0000 (UTC)'
-    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 1274-Mon Dec 05 2022 18:59:30 GMT+0000 (UTC)'
+    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 23-Mon Dec 05 2022 18:56:30 GMT+0000 (UTC)'
-    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 2094-Mon Dec 05 2022 18:59:24 GMT+0000 (UTC)'
+    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 21-Mon Dec 05 2022 18:59:33 GMT+0000 (UTC)'
-    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 2044-Mon Dec 05 2022 18:59:25 GMT+0000 (UTC)'
+    [x] Received 'Function 'mqtt_consume_tyre_pressure' has been triggered by the following message received on topic 'iot/tyre/pressure': 18-Mon Dec 05 2022 18:59:35 GMT+0000 (UTC)'

     ````
 10. Go to the terminal in which you've executed the **loggerConsole.js**, and you will see something like this: